 The first step will be city-based urban swimrun events, which means they will be accessible and manageable.
 The next steps would be regional venues, possibly followed in the future (eventually) by New Zealand.

 This would obviously help to fill the void left by Breca, who no longer run the Wanaka nor Bay of Islands events.
-However, it's a big step to cross the Tasman and run a major event 4 time zones away.
+However, it's a big step to cross the Tasman Sea, and run a major event 4 time zones away.

 We will be keeping up to date with Swimrun Australia's plans and events, and will be adding news to our Latest News page, and of course our calendars!